 However, the interaction between risks and benefits was not statistically significant.
 And the coefficient for risk was significant and negative.
 Participants disclosed high-stakes information at lower rates than low-stakes information, but not to the same extent as guarded information.
 In previous findings, participants disclosed high-stakes information at higher rates than low-stakes information, but not to the same extent as unguarded information (i.e., Neequaye et al., 2021).

 We cannot identify the specific difference between Neequaye et al. (2021) and the present study that caused the inconsistency in results; this is an issue for further research.
+Currently, there are no grounds to claim there was or was not an interaction between risks and benefits.
 We speculate that the difference in the focus of the dilemma between the studies might be the culprit.
 In Neequaye et al. (2021), participants were navigating risks and benefits that had personal consequences only.
 Those participants had complete liberty to take on risks.
 Conversely, participants’ decisions in the present study could affect their group.
 Thus, we suspect that in the current study, participants were less willing to gamble on high risks by disclosing high-stakes information.
 But they seemed willing to take chances by disclosing low-stakes information, given that sharing such information came with relatively low risks.
 Taking on low risks for possible benefits in the network’s interest is arguably more defensible to one’s colleagues than gambling on high risks (see e.g., Zajonc et al., 1972).

 Apart from the individual participants’ sensitivity to risks and benefits, the results also suggest that knowing the network a prospective interviewee belongs to might assist in predicting their likelihood to disclose information and their sensitivity to risks and benefits of disclosure.
 There was a substantial amount of variance in disclosure decisions associated with the particular groups to which participants belonged: different networks likely respond to risks and benefits in unique ways.
 As such, the disclosure tendencies of one member might predict the behaviors of a colleague from the same network, but not a person from another network.